solo-io/gloo/docs/content/guides/graphql/resolver_config.md

 ## Sample GraphQL API

 To get started with your own GraphQL API, check out the in-depth example in the [`graphql-bookinfo` repository](https://github.com/solo-io/graphql-bookinfo).
 You can model your own use case based on the contents of this example:
-* The `kubernetes` directory contains the Bookinfo sample app deployment, the example GraphQL schema, and the virtual service to route requests to the `/graphql` endpoint.
+* The `kubernetes` directory contains the Bookinfo sample app deployment, the example GraphQL API, and the virtual service to route requests to the `/graphql` endpoint.
 * The `openapi` directory contains the OpenAPI specifications for the individual BookInfo microservices, along with the original consolidated BookInfo REST API.

 ## Routing to the GraphQL server

-After you automatically or manually create your GraphQL resolver and schema, create a virtual service that defines a `Route` with a `graphqlSchemaRef` as the destination.
+After you automatically or manually create your GraphQL resolver and schema, create a virtual service that defines a `Route` with a `graphqlApiRef` as the destination.
 This route ensures that all GraphQL queries to a specific path are now handled by the GraphQL server in the Envoy proxy.

-In this example, all traffic to `/graphql` is handled by the GraphQL server, which uses the `default-petstore-8080` GraphQL schema.
+In this example, all traffic to `/graphql` is handled by the GraphQL server, which uses the `default-petstore-8080` GraphQL API.
 {{< highlight yaml "hl_lines=12-16" >}}
 cat << EOF | kubectl apply -f -
 apiVersion: gateway.solo.io/v1